-Each eq band has a 12 position switch to select the Frequency and another that selects the Bandwidth of the bell shape curve (Q) which is adjustable from 1/3 octave to 2 octaves wide.
-On the High and Low bands, the Bandwidth control reverts to shelf Slope control when Shelf mode is selected via the push button switch (not with the Active Low Band option).
-The Low and High Mid bands frequency range is changed to alternative selections when the Freq x2.5 mode is selected.
-Each band also has an in/out switch.
-The mastering version Boost/Cut control is a 23 postion Elma switch with a range of +/-8dB.
-The recording version is fitted with a Alps center detent pot with a range of +/- 15dB.
+Each eq band has a 12 position switch to select the FREQUENCY and another that selects the BANDWIDTH or shape of the bell shape curve (Q) which is adjustable from 1/3 octave to 2 octaves wide.
+On the High and Low bands, the BANDWIDTH control reverts to shelf SLOPE control when SHELF mode is selected via the push button switch (but not with the Active Low Band option fitted).
+The Low and High Mid bands frequency range is changed to alternative selections when the FREQ x2.5 mode is selected.
+Each band also has an IN/OUT switch removing the band completely from the signal path.
+The BOOST/CUT control is a 23 postion Elma switch with a range of +/-8dB, with 0.5dB steps up to 3dB then 1dB steps to 8dB.
+Custom ranges and steps can be supplied to special order.

-On the right side of the front panel are the High Pass Filter and Saturation controls with their own in/out switches.
-The overall System in/out controls and the power switch complete the picture.
-The channel A and channel B push button switches in this section can be grouped by holding down any switch for 5 seconds.
+On the right side of the front panel are the HIGH PASS FILTER and SATURATION controls with their own IN/OUT switches.
+The overall SYSTEM IN/OUT controls and the power switch complete the picture.
+The channel A and channel B push button switches (SYSTEM, HPF and SATURATION) can be grouped by holding down any switch for 5 seconds.
 This means for stereo work you only need to push either the channel A or B switch to change both channels simultaneously.
 (This feature only applies to units with serial number Q1110 and up).

-We are now offering an option for the Low Band section of the REQ.
+The REQ is available with a silver-grey or black face plate.
+Only the mastering version is manufactured with the recording version now discontinued.
+There is an option for the Low Band section of the REQ.
 This option replaces the Choke based eq filter with an Active filter which provides a "tighter" bass sound.
-This option has come about from requests from some users who work with modern music styles in mastering.
-The only operational difference between the Active and Choke filters is in Shelf mode, the Bandwidth control does not work as a slope control and is disabled.
+This option (the ALB) has come about from requests from some users who work with modern music styles in mastering.
+The only operational difference between the Active and Choke filters is that in Shelf mode, the Bandwidth control does not work as a slope control and is disabled.

-Download the instructions to fit these cards here.
+Download the instructions to fit the ALB cards here.

 |LOW FREQ||LOW MID FREQ